pg-gupta/IITOneStop/README.md

 * *Filtered result*

-  Below snapshot shows the document with the exact word typed in search box
+  Below snapshot shows the document with the exact word typed in search box.

   ![alt text](https://github.com/pg-gupta/IITOneStop/blob/master/images/filtered.png "Filtered results")

 * *Document details*

   When a user clicks on any document a new page will open showing details of the document.

   ![alt text](https://github.com/pg-gupta/IITOneStop/blob/master/images/docdetails.png "Document Details")